tronghieu220403/Wikipedia-DBPedia-Crawler-VietnamHistory/README.md

 - `WikiSelectiveData.java`: Inherit **"analyzeEntity"** method from the `BruteForceData` class and implement from `WikiSelectiveCrawler` interface.
 The idea is to takes all entities in some specific URLs and assign them to be related to Vietnamese history without any checking.

-- `WikiTableData.java`:implement from `WikiTableCrawler` interface.
+- `WikiTableData.java`: Implement from `WikiTableCrawler` interface.
 The idea is that we will takes data from the tables provided in Wikipedia on a specific number of pages and assigns it to entities.
 If any of the entities in the table have an entity ID that represents them, then match the properties in the table to the properties contained in the data with that entity ID.
 If not, initialize a separate entity ID with properties that are in the table.
 Entity IDs are initialized with an X at the end of their ID.

 - `WikiDataExport.java`: Export the final data to data folder.